radioation/Godot_Rocks/MiniMap/NOTES.md

 ```

 * To make it follow the player, add some exports for
-  the player scene and the SubViewport's camera
+  the player scene and the `SubViewport` camera

 ```gd
 @export var camera_2d : Node2D
 @export var player : RigidBody2D

 ```
-  and update the caemra position to match the player position
+  and update the camera position to match the player position

 ```gd
 func _process(delta: float) -> void: